-- 1. This Policy and any amendments.

-- 2. The Schedule of Payments and any amendments.

-- 3. Your application for coverage.
+- 1. This Policy of Coverage, the Benefit Chart section of this Policy of Coverage, any amendments; and - 2.
+Your application for coverage.

-No person other than an executive officer of Medica has the authority to change this Policy or your Schedule of Payments or to waive any of the provisions.
+No person other than an executive officer of Medica has the authority to change this Policy or to waive any of the provisions.